ComposableFi/composable/docs/docs/developer-guides/collator-setup.md

 12D3KooWLp9aJBC7Jury1EgBYT4prqThmKPyB1Fm2fpBPUok1tKb
 ```
 The file will contain the node key and the output(

 12D3KooWLp9aJBC7Jury1EgBYT4prqThmKPyB1Fm2fpBPUok1tKb

 )above is the node identity.

-Copy the key file to the machine that will run the collator and place it in a safe location
+Copy the key file to the machine that will run the collator and place it in a safe location.

-(/home/composable/node-key is used in the example below)
+`/home/composable/node-key` is used in the example below.

-3) Run the collator
+## 3) Run the collator

 Below is a docker compose file to run the application.
 ```yaml